AnjaliPujala/SimpleEmailServer/README.md

 SimpleEmailServer/
 │
 ├── src/
+│   ├── Main.java                 # Client CLI to register, login, and send emails
+│   ├── SimpleEmailServer.java    # Handles sending emails via TCP socket
+│   ├── User.java                 # User model
+│   ├── Database.java             # SQLite DB handler
+│   ├── DatabaseCopy.java         # Wrapper for Database with DI
-│   ├── EmailReceiverServer.java    # TCP Server to receive emails and store them
+│   └── EmailReceiverServer.java  # TCP Server to receive emails and store them
-│   ├── EmailClientSender.java      # TCP Client to send emails
 │
+├── users.db                      # SQLite database storing credentials & emails
 │
-├── users/
-│   ├── [username]/
-│   │   └── inbox                   # Text file storing received emails
-│   └── [username]/
+└── ...
-│       └── inbox                   # Inbox for each registered user
-│
-├──....
 ```

 ---

 ## How It Works

 1. **Registration**

-   - User registers with a name and password.
+   * User registers with name, email, and password.
-   - Credentials are saved in a file named `credentials.txt`.
+   * Credentials are stored in the SQLite database.

-3. **Sending an Email**
+2. **Sending an Email**

-   - Client collects `from`, `to`, `subject`, and `body` fields.
+   * Client collects `from`, `to`, `subject`, and `body`.
-   - Sends data using a TCP socket to the server.
+   * Sends data using a TCP socket to the server.
+   * Email is inserted into **Sent** table and delivered to the receiver.

-4. **Receiving an Email**
+3. **Receiving an Email**

-   - Server listens on port 5000.
+   * Server listens on port 5000.
-   - Accepts email data and stores it in the `to` user’s inbox file.
+   * Accepts email data from client and stores it in the **Inbox** table of the database.

+4. **Dependency Injection**

+   * `SimpleEmailServer` receives a `DatabaseCopy` instance via its constructor.
+   * Promotes loose coupling and easier testing.

 ---